drmilde/neonlicht/README.md

 This repository is meant strictly for internal use.
 I need a place to do backups of my work.

 Please: give me another one or two month.
-I will then relase the software to the general public.
+I will then release the software to the general public.
 But not NOW !